Skip to main content

 Under real conditions, a Socket.IO client will inevitably experience temporary disconnections, regardless of the quality of the connection.

+This feature will help you cope with such disconnections, but please be aware that the recovery will not always be successful.
 That's why you will still need to handle the case where the states of the client and the server must be synchronized.

 Usage